Hobart Waterfront to Mona Art Museum

 Mount Wellington Ride

 Riding UP Mt Wellington is a challenge for very fit riders with plenty of time to spare.
 It is 20 km from the city and 1350m altitude at the pinnacle.

 It is possible for you and a group of friends to RENT a MAXI TAXI for around $50, or catch the Mt Wellington Explorer Bus which can take up to 4 bicycles.
 Rent low priced bikes from Hobart Bike Hire and be delivered to the top of the mountain.
-You can choose your own pace for a thrilling 20km downhill ride down the roads back to Hobart City.
-If you will still have plenty of energy to keep exploring, or drop into the Convict built Cascade Brewery for a little refreshment.
+You can choose your own pace for a thrilling 20km downhill ride on the roads back to Hobart City.
+If you still have plenty of energy keep exploring, drop into the Convict built Cascade Brewery for a little refreshment.
 Or return via Ridgeway and the beautiful bushland reserve of Waterworks Reserve for a taste of Tassie wilderness less than 5 ks from the city center.
 We can supply you with a bikes, helmets and a map for this DIY adventure.

-Ride to Cascade Brewery and the Women’s Prision Convict Ruins
+Ride to Cascade Brewery and the Women’s Prison Convict Ruins

 Along the track, visit the Female Factory.
 Convict era women only prison.
 During summer months there are frequent tours and a show.